James Thew - Fotolia

 Use process metrics to identify improvements

 While value stream mapping tools can improve business processes, barriers to the method's success emerge in kind.

 To maximize the worth of this technique, each process should have defined metrics and key performance indicators (KPIs) that provide information on the health of a process.
 These metrics should be reviewed to identify positive or negative trends that then lead to identifying process improvement opportunities.

 A key metric for VSM is called process cycle efficiency, which provides the percentage of value-add activities to the lead time.
 As noted, the lead time is the time between the customer request, or process trigger -- e.g., the recording of an incident -- and its completion when the request has been fulfilled or the incident resolved.

-Another key VSM metric is the process duration time, which is the actual time it takes to execute a process activity, plus the wait time between each process step.
+Another key metric derived from value stream mapping tools is the process duration time, which is the actual time it takes to execute a process activity, plus the wait time between each process step.
 To derive the PCE, divide the process duration by the lead time.
 This percentage is often 25% or lower, which shows there are plenty of opportunities to improve the process flow.
 And these improvements often are found in reducing the wait time and removing nonvalue-add activities.

 CSI model: Six steps